 MBTA Right of Way, Clary Coutu, Keolis, Applicant – Matt Donovan, Representative – Vegetation Management Plan wetlands map (RDA 2020-05).

 Agent Brown stated that in response to the Commission’s decision to issue a Negative Determination she had asked for examples from other towns.
 Based on this information she had drafted a Negative Determination that would provide exemptions for completing herbicides and mechanical clearing as part of the plan, as well as including a requirement to contact the Agent prior to any non-emergency treatment or clearing.
-In turn she would notify the Commission so as they could observe work and notify abutters if they were called to ask about it.
+In turn she would notify the Commission so they could observe work and notify abutters if they were called or asked about it.

 Commissioner Kayserman asked the Agent if she was satisfied with this determination.
 Agent Brown stated that she preferred the Positive Determination of the limits of the wetlands , with the exemption of not needing an NOI.
-If the applicant felt they had to appeal, that appeal would be to DEP, which Agent Brown felt that it was a positive thing as doing so would take the issue out of the Commissions hands.
+If the applicant felt they had to appeal, that appeal would be to DEP, which Agent Brown felt was a positive thing as doing so would take the issue out of the Commission’s hands.
 This would force DEP to have to figure out the appropriate response to Keolis’ request.
 Lastly, she did state that it made no difference in practice as Keolis has the right to do with the land as they deemed fit.

-Commissioner Radner felt that Keolis had the right to keep their property clear under federal safety guidelines due and the Commission should be on record stating concerns regarding this was the best that they could do.
+Commissioner Radner felt that Keolis had the right to keep their property clear under federal safety guidelines and she hopes these public meeting records reflect that the Commission has worked to protect the interest of the wetlands while also demonstrating concern for public safety.

 Commissioner Kayserman moved to close the public hearing .
 Commissioner Radner seconded.
 Kayserman, Holmes, Foulds, Radner, and Garlick all voted in favor.